 I was told these groups still live traditionally, from their clothing to their homes, to the way they farm.
 This is true, to an extent, but I’ll get to that.

-Below I will detail what was promised on the package I paid for, before explaining what did and didn’t happen, and finally I’ll explain whether it was worth it and what I would do differently…
+Below I will detail what was promised on the package I paid for when I went trekking in Sapa, Vietnam, before explaining what did and didn’t happen, and finally I’ll explain whether it was worth it and what I would do differently…

 The two-day trekking in Sapa itinerary